HS Code Classification Canada 2026: 5 Steps to Get It Right

 The Harmonized System (HS) is an international nomenclature for the classification of products.
 It allows participating countries to classify traded goods on a common basis for customs purposes.
+You can browse all 99 chapters in our HS Code Directory.

 What is an HS Code?